simplcommerce/testplugin30/README.md

 Dynamic load plugin1 (razor class library) into the PluginTest.

-On the PluginTest overide some views in the plugin 1.
+On the PluginTest override some views in the plugin 1.

 Uncomment line 69 in Startup.cs